EvangeliaBi/Development-of-a-Professor-Course-Management-Application/README.md

 • Layout Managers (BorderLayout, GridBagLayout) for flexible layout.

-• Styling: settings for fonts, colors, and icons for a user-friendly environment Database & JDBC Data storage and retrieval were done through MySQL with network connection.
+• Styling: settings for fonts, colors, and icons for a user-friendly environment.
+Database & JDBC Data storage and retrieval were done through MySQL with network connection.

 • Database schema design with tables for teachers and courses.